iNPUTmice/SecureConversation/README.md

 #### How do I install Conversations?

-Conversations are entirely open source and licensed under GPLv3.
+Conversations is entirely open source and licensed under GPLv3.
 So if you are a software developer you can check out the sources from GitHub and use Gradle to build your apk file.

 The more convenient way — which not only gives you automatic updates but also supports the further development of Conversations — is to buy the App in the